AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Select using name.
     * Pros: More intuitive and easy to select.
-    * Cons: May result in bugs due to the issue of duplicate names.

-_{more aspects and alternatives to be added}_
+    * Cons: The search for the selected client may be longer due to the need to traverse the whole client list for the client.

 ### \[Proposed\] Undo/redo feature